henriknelson/toilet-magisk-module/README.md

-# TOIlet for Android (aarch64)
+# Toilet for Android (aarch64)

 ## by nelshh @ xda-developers

-This Magisk module installs the latest stable version of TOIlet to the target system
+This Magisk module installs the latest stable version of Toilet to the target system

 ## Change Log